-As arrangements progress there will be a work stream around assets to understand the estate that supports delivery in Halton.
+There will be a One Halton work stream around assets to understand the public estate that supports delivery (in the widest sense) in Halton and work towards collaborative planning of the public estate.

 It is also imperative to plan appropriately for healthy communities utilising Public Health ensuring an evidence led approach to meeting the future needs of Halton's population.
-One Halton should be linked into future regeneration schemes and developments in the Borough to ensure appropriate planning and system partner involvement.
-There are recent examples of joint working with the delivery of a Hospital Hub in Shopping City (opening April 2022) and the development of the Town Deal for Runcorn Old Town.
+One Halton will link into future regeneration schemes and developments in the Borough to ensure appropriate planning and system partner involvement.
+There are recent examples of joint working with the delivery of a Hospital Hub in Shopping City (opening September 2022) and the development of the Town Deal for Runcorn Old Town.